Western Cape Government: Overview | Western Cape Government

 The Western Cape is situated on the southwestern tip of the African continent and is one of the 9 provinces of South Africa.
 The province is also home to South Africa's oldest city, Cape Town.
 The Western Cape's natural beauty, complemented by its hospitality, cultural diversity, excellent wine and colourful cuisine, makes the province one of the world's greatest tourist attractions.
 View of Table Mountain, Western Cape

-With 11.9% of the national population, more than 7.2 million people live in the Western Cape on 129 370 km² of land (PGWC: Provincial Treasury - Provincial Economic Review & Outlook - PERO 2016).
-Afrikaans is spoken by the majority, with isiXhosa and English being the other main languages.
+With 12% of the national population, more than 7.4 million people live in the Western Cape - Afrikaans is spoken by the majority, with isiXhosa and English being the other main languages.

-In South Africa, the official unemployment rate is estimated at 32.7% in Q4, according to Statistics South Africa (Stats SA).
-The Western Cape unemployment rate has decreased by 2.0 percentage points to 22.5% (Stats SA Quarterly Labour Force Survey (QLFS), Quarter 4: 2022).
+In South Africa, the official unemployment rate is estimated at 32.6% in Q2:2023, according to Statistics South Africa (Stats SA).

 The biggest driver of economic growth and job creation in the Province is the services sector.
 The Western Cape has managed to maintain its significant comparative trade advantage in the agri-processing value chain and several services sectors.
 Agri-processing and tourism are suitable sectors to support inclusive growth, as both are very labour intensive with rising productivity and allow for the creation of sustained jobs for all skill levels in both urban and rural areas.
 Both sectors can also be important earners of foreign exchange.
 The development of the gas sector allows for a transformation of the energy mix in the Western Cape to include more sustainable, affordable and environmentally friendly solutions.
 South African woman in vegetable garden